Jiminy Glick

 Jiminy Glick is a fictional character created and portrayed by Martin Short in the TV series Primetime Glick (2001–2003), the subsequent 2004 film Jiminy Glick in Lalawood, and Short's Broadway show Martin Short: Fame Becomes Me.
 He began as a recurring character on The Martin Short Show.

+Short wears prosthetics when performing as Glick, a morbidly obese entertainment journalist who interviews celebrities.
+The Glick routines are largely improvised and involve fawning praise, insult comedy, awkward questions, and absurd remarks in a serious tone.
+Glick is often ignorant of basic facts about the people he interviews, and often seems oblivious to pop culture and the world in general.
+Some interviewees did not realize Glick was a character, especially in the stunt's early years.

 Short has cited Skip E. Lowe as the inspiration for Jiminy Glick.
+Lowe hosted a long-running low-budget talk show that featured leading film stars.

 Fictional biography

+The details of Glick's self-proclaimed biography have varied across interviews and occasionally been contradictory.
+Dennis Miller called Glick's life "one big CliffsNote missing a page".
+But below is a summary of the character's claims about his life.

-Born Malcolm Glickman on March 12, 1948, in Akron, Ohio (though he has claimed to have been born in Omaha, Nebraska and Baton Rouge, Louisiana), Jiminy Glick was "the middle child of 10 children" of Omar and Isabella Glickman.
-Glick, who describes himself as a Tibetan-American, was often a loner and was regularly made fun of for his obesity at an early age.
+Born Malcolm Glickman on March 12, 1948, in Akron, Ohio; Omaha, Nebraska; or Baton Rouge, Louisiana), Glick was "the middle child of 10 children" of Omar and Isabella Glickman.
+Glick, who describes himself as a Tibetan-American, was often a loner and regularly teased due to his childhood obesity.
 He was also very sickly until he was 13, when doctors discovered that he had a small Tonka truck stuck in his duodenum.
 As a child, while riding his bike and listening to the song "Michael Row the Boat Ashore", he lost his virginity when he fell on the "boy bar".
-He has said he never liked the name Malcolm and was given the nickname "Jiminy" as crickets laid eggs in his anus.
+He has said he never liked the name Malcolm and was given the nickname "Jiminy" because crickets laid eggs in his anus.
 But Glick also told Larry David that Jiminy is his real name, given to him because his parents "were from the Baháʼí Faith".
-In an interview with Ben Stiller, he asserted that he and his wife were Buddhists.
+In an interview with Ben Stiller, Glick said he and his wife were Buddhists.

-After graduating from Gale Gordon High School, and continuing on to DeVry Institute of Technology and the University of Wisconsin, his life changed forever when the play Forty Carats, starring Lana Turner, came to town.
+After Glick graduated from Gale Gordon High School, and continued on to DeVry Institute of Technology and the University of Wisconsin, his life changed forever when the play Forty Carats, starring Lana Turner, came to town.
 He was asked to join the show and traveled to Tulsa, Oklahoma, where he played "Onlooker Number Two", which he said was "like a dream!"
 After his short stage acting career and a performance as the leper in the film Papillon, Glick became Charles Bronson's personal assistant for five years during the 1970s.
 He had planned on working for Robert Vaughn, but according to Glick, he "didn't pay".